Health Insurance Coverage Status, by Race/Ethnicity (Regions of 10,000 Residents or More)

 Download & Other Tools

 - Footnote: Race/ethnicity categories overlap (i.e., African American/black, American Indian/Alaska Native, Asian American, multiracial, and Native Hawaiian/Pacific Islander children can also be Hispanic/Latino); for more information, see Child Population, by Race/Ethnicity.
 Estimates exclude children in institutional group quarters and those in the active-duty military.
-Data are displayed for geographies with at least 10,000 people based on 2018 population estimates.
+Data are displayed for geographies with populations of at least 10,000 based on 2020 estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
-The notation S refers to data that have been suppressed because the margin of error was greater than 5 percentage points.
+The notation S refers to estimates that have been suppressed because the margin of error was greater than 5 percentage points.
 N/A means that data are not available.
 Some regions listed are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.
+Because of disruptions to data collection in 2020, American Community Survey estimates for 2016-2020 did not meet statistical quality requirements and have larger than usual margins of error; see Information and Advice on 2020 Federal Data Quality and Use.

 - Measures of Health Care on Kidsdata.org